Gig reviews: Mika @ Teatro Antico in Taormina, Sicily 7/2015

 A few notes about the show in Taormina last night.
 Teatro Antico was absolutely breath-taking as a venue!
 No stage setting was used, just the spectacular historical buildings with sun flowers and a massive light show.
 The performance itself was very good with chatty, naturally Italian speaking Mika.

-However, the show wasn’t a total success as a seated gig especially comparing it to the Barcelona show just a couple of weeks ago where the audience looked using Mika’s words “elegant” and generally speaking acted like an ideal seated audience focusing on ballads staying still, then getting up and dancing during dance songs and going back seated between the songs.
+However, the show wasn’t a total success as a seated gig especially comparing it to the Barcelona show just a couple of weeks ago where the audience looked using Mika’s words “elegant” and acted like an ideal seated audience focusing on ballads staying still, then getting up and dancing during dance songs and going back seated between the songs.

-In Taormina the crowd was restless during slow songs but the real problem was that when it was finally a suitable time to dance the audience sitting downstairs was not allowed to stand up and to do so, the security – again and again – strictly instructed everyone to stay still instead.
+In Taormina the crowd was restless during slow songs but the real problem was that when it was finally a suitable time to dance the audience sitting downstairs was not allowed to stand up and do so, the security – again and again – strictly instructed everyone to stay still instead.
 Mika performed with a nice energy and looked ready to party and the frustration in the audience was tangible when everyone was told to sit down time after time.

 Not sure if this was because of the historical value of the venue or for other reasons but the setlist was not planned to keep people totally seated and Mika’s performance or even outfit (not wearing a suit!) didn’t give any message to stay still.
 Maybe it would have worked if the instructions were clearly told in advance, not sure.
 This way it kind of ruined the fun and could clearly be seen that people were frustrated and they didn’t obey the instructions any way.
 When people sitting next to and in front of me stood up I did the same but the older man behind me kept banging my seat until I quickly sat down.